 Configuring User Synchronization from Salesforce to Docebo

 - Contacts.
 Enable this option to provision the contacts available in your Salesforce Org.
-Click Configure and select a List View from the dropdown list shown in the right panel.
-Available list views are imported from Salesforce.

 When configuring the user synchronization, please remember that the integration between Docebo and Salesforce does not manage Salesforce Accounts with special characters in the name attribute.